-African sleepouts provide a stargazing experience for everyone.
+African sleepouts provide a stargazing experience unlike anything else in the world.
 There are few sights in the world that can rival the night sky of Africa.
-Low population densities in the bush and desert means little light pollution to interfere with sky-watching and only the sounds of the animals in the night to lull you to sleep.
+Low population densities in the bush and desert mean little light pollution to interfere with sky-watching.
+Only the sounds of the animals in the night lull you to sleep.
 With luxury tree houses, elevated sleep out decks, and star beds attached to your suite, there’s a stargazing experience for everyone.
-We’ve gathered up our top 12 favorite African sleepouts for stargazers.
+To that end, we’ve gathered up our top 12 favorite African sleepouts for stargazers.

 Classically Luxurious Tree Houses

 The Tree Houses at Lion Sands | South Africa

 You’d be hard-pressed to find a more impressive set of tree houses than those at Lion Sands.
 To begin with, each of the three is equipped with full bathroom facilities.
 They boast some of the best views of the African bush and don’t compromise on creature comforts.
 All of the tree houses are constructed above ground and include a radio to communicate with the Field Guide.